 Information

-BC7 connects Wangchuk Centennial National Park, Phrumshingla national Park, and Bumdeling Wildlife Sanctuary.
+BC7 connects Wangchuk Centennial National Park, Phrumshingla National Park, and Bumdeling Wildlife Sanctuary.

 - Location: Covers 6 gewogs with 13 chiwogs from Lhuentse Dzongkhag and 2 gewogs with 2 chiwogs from Mongar Dzongkhag